Sary-Chelek Nature Reserve

 Travel to Sary-Chelek

-You can get to Sary-Chelek from Bishkek by first getting a taxi to Tashkömür town by taxi which will be 800 som per person from Bishkek.
+You can get to Sary-Chelek from Bishkek by first getting a taxi to Tashkömür town by taxi, which will cost about 1000 som per person from Bishkek.
 The road goes through the picturesque way passing through the Too-Ashuu pass and tunnel (largest in Kyrgyzstan), vast Suusamyr Valley, gorgeous Chychkan gorge, calm Toktogul reservoir and the deep gorge of the Naryn River, which is the river that will join with Kara-Darya and forms the famous Syr Darya further in Uzbekistan.

-From Tash-Kömür you can catch another taxi to Arkit village 80 km northwest.
-At the very beginning of the park, at the entrance gate, you can stop in Arkit village where you can rent a room in the hotel.
+From Tash-Kömür you can catch another taxi to Arkit village about 80 km towards northwest.
+At the very beginning of the park, at the entrance gate, you can stop in Arkit village where you can rent a room in the hotel or guesthouse.
 There is still 15 km to go to Sary Chelek from Arkit.
 You may walk or hitch hike to the shore or take a taxi, however it might be a bit pricey, especially for foreign tourists.

 During the high season a lot of locals visit Sary-Chelek for the picnics and there is a good chance you could jump on one of their cars or at least ride with a lesser payment compared to taxis.
-Get some snacks or lunch with you if you are going to spend some time on the shoreline.
+Get some snacks or lunch with you if you are going to spend some time on the shoreline or hiking around the park.
 There are a couple of chaikhonas (tea room) and shops in Arkit.

-The best time to go to Sary-Chelek is in July and August, however at nights it’s always cold.
+The best times to go to Sary-Chelek are in mid May for the lush green period and later in the warmer period in July and August, however at nights it’s always cold.
 You can visit a little museum and arboretum while your stay, where you can get more information about some of the plants growing in the biosphere area.
-The time to visit Sary Chelek is from mid May till September.
+The time to visit Sary Chelek is from mid May till September or early October, depending on the weather.
 Before mid May the road will be still covered by snow and the entry is not possible by car.

-There is also another route to reach the Sary Chelek nature reserve and the Kara Kamysh lake by road, through the Kyzyl Köl village.
-In order to reach the Kyzyl Köl village you should follow the Kara Suu river towards north when it joins with the river originating from Sary Chelek at the village of Aktuidu.
+The route to Kara Kamysh is either from Sary Chelek, through a hike or horseback riding over the Kuturma mountain pass or by car through the Kyzyl Köl village.
+In order to reach the Kyzyl Köl village from the road leading to Sary Chelek, you should take a turn to follow the Kara Suu river towards north from the point where it joins with the river originating from Sary Chelek at the village of Aktuidu.

 Sights & destinations near Sary-Chelek